arup-group/enel-duo-tool/README.md

 ## Running the App

-To run the web-app with Streamlit, cd to the app directory and run `streamlit run login.py`
+To run the web-app with Streamlit, cd to the app directory (`cd app` in your terminal) and run `streamlit run login.py`